02 6023 8790 admin@ramjo.nsw.gov.au

 BPAP is available to all member councils looking to procure items via tender that could benefit from bulk buy cost savings.

-Riverina and Murray Connectivity Project – to transform the connectivity landscape across 19 local government areas in the Riverina and Murray Joint Organisation (RAMJO) and Murray River Group of Councils (MRCG) footprint.
+Riverina and Murray Connectivity Project – Seeking to transform the connectivity landscape across 19 local government areas in the Riverina and Murray Joint Organisation (RAMJO) and Murray River Group of Councils (MRCG) footprint.

 The project aims to bridge the digital divide between urban and rural/regional provisions for 19 regional councils, boosting economic growth, diversification and job creation, improving public safety through better connectivity and ensure equitable digital access to both residents and visitors.